The credential is the product.

 Tool Store

 Thousands of donated and estate sale tools — cleaned, sorted, priced.
 Visible through the glass from the commons.
-Access through the front desk.
 Zero cost of goods.
 Every dollar is margin.
+Online sales extend the floor beyond business hours.
+The community’s front door.

 Mentored Workshop